chriszarate/docker-wordpress/readme.md

 # WordPress development on Docker [DEPRECATED]

 **NOTE:** This image is no longer updated.
+It was created when the official WordPress image was still young and had a number of issues that made local development frustrating.
+These issues have since been addressed.

+It can still be useful as an example of how to extend the official image and especially as an example of how to install Xdebug.

-Unless you need Xdebug, I recommend that you work instead from the official WordPress images, as shown in my [Docker Compose WordPress development][development] repo.
+In general, however, I recommend that you work instead from the official WordPress images, as shown in my [Docker Compose WordPress development][development] repo.

 ---